Boundary Survey - The purpose of this survey is to establish or document the

 Property Line Staking - Similar to a boundary survey except without a paper

 survey.
-The product is limited to the re-establishment and physical marking of a
+The product is limited to the re-establishment and physical marking of

-property line on the ground.
+a property line on the ground.

-Construction Stakeout - The setting of physical markers to depict the location of
+Construction Stakeout - The setting of physical markers to depict the

-Hydrographic/Bathymetric Survey - Determining the condition of terrain under
+Hydrographic/Bathymetric Survey - Determining the condition of terrain

-Mean High Water Line (MHWL) / Coastal Construction Control Line (CCCL) -
+Mean High Water Line (MHWL) / Coastal Construction Control Line

-Condominium Survey - The Survey and preparation of documents used in a
+Condominium Survey - The Survey and preparation of documents used in

-Declaration of Condominium Recordation.
+a Declaration of Condominium Recordation.

-Quantity Survey - Obtaining measurement necessary to determine the quantity of
+Quantity Survey - Obtaining measurement necessary to determine the

-determine this number.
+required to determine this number.

 Control Survey - The placement of horizontal and/or vertical position data to